NeroWeNeed/kotlin-graph/README.md

  - Complex Logic that you don't want to dedicate an entire project to.

 # Example
+A simple text templating graph which writes arguments anywhere there are a pair of unescaped curly braces in the format of `{#}`.
+Any string input can be run against this with `SampleGraph.process(input, state)` or `SampleGraph.processAndThrow(input, state)`

+`SampleGraph.processAndThrow(input, state)` is only available for graphs that process states that implement `ExceptionableState`.
+Similar functionality can be produced by anyone and this only exists for convenience.

 ```kotlin
 import github.nwn.graph.ExceptionableState
 import github.nwn.graph.error